Pavel-Hrdina/Zettlkasten/Journal/2024-Jan-24 - Daily Stoic Reflection.md

 1. **What did I do well today?**

+	Today, you were fearless, today, you had peace in your heart, even though, you woke up feeling like shit, you displayed all the virtues today.

 2. **What did I do wrong?**

+	Today you didn't do all your duties, you didn't listen to your self, and you spoke when others had yet to finish their sentence.

 4. **What duty remains undone?**

+	Today, you didn't create your visual alphabet, and you didn't learn for OSP as you promised to your self.

 5. **How will I improve tomorrow?**

+	Tomorrow, you will do all the things that are your duty,

 ## Other Methods